 Early Coastal Defenses: Pre-Ming Foundations

 The roots of Chinese naval fortifications stretch back well before the Ming Dynasty.
-During the Han Dynasty (206 BCE – 220 CE), the imperial court established coastal commanderies and erected basic watchtowers to guard against raids from Korean and Japanese pirates.
+During the Han Dynasty (206 BCE–220 CE), the imperial court established coastal commanderies and erected basic watchtowers to guard against raids from Korean and Japanese pirates.
 The Song Dynasty (960–1279), facing threats from Jurchen and Mongol forces as well as maritime piracy, invested in a rudimentary network of coastal forts and naval bases.
-The Song navy, one of the most advanced of its time, relied on fortified ports like Quanzhou and Hangzhou for resupply and repair.
-These early defenses, however, were often localized and lacked the unified strategic vision that later dynasties would adopt.
+The Song navy, one of the most advanced of its time with innovations such as paddle-wheel ships and explosive grenades, relied on fortified ports like Quanzhou and Hangzhou for resupply and repair.
+However, these early defenses were often localized and lacked the unified strategic vision that later dynasties would adopt.
+The Tang Dynasty (618–907) had also built coastal signal stations, but these fell into disrepair after the empire fractured.

-The Yuan Dynasty (1271–1368) expanded maritime trade and launched naval expeditions to Japan and Southeast Asia.
-Yet their focus was offensive, leaving coastal defenses relatively neglected.
+The Yuan Dynasty (1271–1368) expanded maritime trade and launched massive naval expeditions to Japan and Southeast Asia, yet their focus was offensive, leaving coastal defenses relatively neglected.
 The collapse of the Yuan and the rise of the Ming Dynasty, combined with a surge in piracy known as the “wokou” (Japanese and Chinese pirate bands), created the impetus for a radical overhaul of coastal security.
+The wokou threat was particularly severe in the 14th and 16th centuries, with pirates raiding villages, capturing ships, and disrupting trade routes from Korea to Vietnam.

 The Ming Dynasty’s Maritime Security Policy